davidsilvasmith/bitcoinbulls.net/_posts/2015-10-13-how-to-buy-bitcoin-the-complete-step-by-step-tutorial.md

     For users without bank accounts I recommend LocalBitcoins (covered below).
  2. For a small number of you who have stock investment experience you might prefer using your brokerage or an exchange to purchase bitcoin.
 I’ll cover those scenarios as well.
- 3. Coinbase maintains control of your bitcoin.
-They can freeze / suspend / confiscate your funds.
-They are subject to Anti Money Laundering Laws and Know Your Customer regulations.

-     I've read about accounts being suspended with no warning given.
-Personally I've received an email letting me know about my violations of their policy including the corrective actions.
-I expect this won't concern many people (my warning was for using localbitcoins).

 The reason I recommend most people use Coinbase is because it is fast, safe, and convenient.

 ###Coinbase is fast.